ktaylor63/southeast/site/content/wildlife/mussels/atlantic-pigtoe.md

 ## Appearance

-The shell of the Atlantic Pigtoe is a chunky, rhombus shape, like that of a pig's hoof/toe.
+The shell of the Atlantic pigtoe is a chunky, rhombus shape, like that of a pig's hoof/toe.
 There is a distinct posterior ridge.
 The outer surface of the shell is yellow to dark brown and parchment-like, while the inner layer is iridescent blue to salmon, white, or orange.
 Although larger specimens exist, the Atlantic pigtoe rarely exceeds 2 inches in length.

 {{< figure class="photo-center" src="/images/pages/atlantic-pigtoe-close-up.jpg" alt="A close up photo of a black and brown striated mussel shell." caption="Atlantic pigtoe.
 Photo by NCWRC." >}}